-Robert Meinhardt is the CEO and Principal Consultant for TNSDS.
+Robert Meinhardt is the President and Principal Consultant for TNSDS.
 He has a diverse educational background, including Bachelor of Arts degrees in Anthropology and Sociology from the University of Missouri-Columbia and a Master of Arts degree in Historic Preservation from Savannah College of Art and Design.
 Rob’s founding of TNSDS draws upon his undergraduate and graduate education, as well as his experience as an archaeologist for the Bureau of Indian Affairs, Alaska Region.
 With over 20 years of experience working in cultural resources management, he meets the Secretary of the Interior’s Professional Qualification Standards as an architectural historian and archaeologist and is the Principal Investigator providing contract management and oversight on all historic properties and cultural resources projects.
 Rob has experience consulting with stakeholders of varying interests and geographical locations, and developing historic preservation plans for several types of historic properties throughout Alaska.
 He has experience assisting federal, state, and local governments, private engineering firms, and tribes throughout the state to meet pre-development and development goals within the legal framework of various historic preservation laws, and facilitating agency consultation and public involvement.
 Rob is committed to helping communities and tribes throughout Alaska achieve cultural, economic, and environmental sustainability through the preservation of cultural heritage.

 PJ Robertson is the Transaction Coordinator for TNRES, and the Office Manager and Logistics Coordinator for TNSDS.
 PJ has been an Alaskan resident for 45 years and has over 35 years of experience in all aspects of real estate and lending.
 She is responsible for providing administrative support to the CEO and Principal Consultant, including invoicing and payment processing, employee payroll, and travel logistics.
 PJ is also responsible for transaction coordination on all real estate transactions, providing support to the licensees on the TNRES real estate team.
 She also provides administrative support for both TNMS and TNIS.
 PJ’s role with True North is crucial for carrying out the day-to-day operations of the company.